Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 It's clear that the WebAssembly port was very worth it!
 The `rungeKutta` function which spends the vast majority of its time calling `computeDerivatives` went from taking ~18ms to just 9ms - a 2x speedup!
 If I had to guess, I'd say that much of this improved performance comes from more efficient accesses to the data buffers and the benefits of making the dimension static at compile time listed above.

 Despite all of that, the actual code was a more or less 1-to-1 port; all of the performance improvements came from opportunities made possible by Rust/WebAssembly.
-Although it would technically be possible to manually create separate 2D and 3D versions of the JS code, Rust allows it to be codified and made fuly automatic.
+Although it would technically be possible to manually create separate 2D and 3D versions of the JS code, Rust allows it to be codified and made fully automatic.

 ## Improvements to the Wasm Port